PySimpleGUI/PySimpleGUI/readme.md

 ### PopupGetText

-Use this Popup to get a ssingle line of text from the user.
+Use this Popup to get a single line of text from the user.

 ```
 PopupGetText(message,The message you wish to display with the input field